PANTRY FARM MARKETS

 HEALTH, EQUITY, AND ACCESS IN OUR LOCAL FOOD SYSTEMS

-The Farm to Pantry program at Access of West Michigan aims to address food insecurity by increasing access to locally grown fruits and vegetables.
-By investing at local farmers and creating affordable healthy food retail sites through our partnering pantry resource centers we are cultivating win-win solutions to build a more resilient food system.
-Our Farm to Pantry programs address the health disparities in Kent Counties low income neighborhoods through powerful education, Community Supported Agriculture (CSA) cohorts, Pantry Farm Markets open 20 hours a week, and much more.
-The five sites currently operating Farm to Pantry programs include North Kent Connect, The Other Way Ministries, The Pantry, United Church Outreach Ministries (UCOM), and SECOM Resource Center.
-100% of your donations to our Fresh Food Fund go towards purchasing healthy, locally sourced fruits and vegetables for the neighbors that utilize these resource centers.
+The HAELFS Collaborative (acronym written out above) that Access of West Michigan facilitates aims to address food insecurity by increasing access to locally grown fruits and vegetables.
+By investing in local farms and creating affordable healthy food retail sites through our partnering pantry resource centers, we are cultivating win-win solutions to build a more resilient food system.
+This collaborative is addressing health disparities in Kent County’s low income neighborhoods through education, Community Supported Agriculture (CSA) cohorts, Pantry Farm Markets, and much more.

 SHAPING HEALTHIER COMMUNITIES

 As a result of our Farm to Pantry Program, local pantries have taken the initiative to shift to healthier messaging and education, to create strong action amongst community members toward healthier environments around them.
-In connecting with local farmers, our participating pantries have received over $23,000 worth of donated produce from local farms this year.
+Through the HAELFS Collaborative, $73,760 has been invested into local farms in the past year (fiscal year 2018-2019).